gorenje/millieons.org/r/Arturia Support.md

 09.12.2022

-Arturia support replies saying that yes, they would send me a replacement unit since I had been through so much hassle but I should know that it is not standard procedure for them.
-They would send me a tracking number as soon as they send would send out the replacement.
+Arturia support replies saying that yes, they would send me a replacement unit since I had been through so much hassle but I should know that it is not Arturia standard procedure.
+They would send me a tracking number as soon as they sent out the replacement.

-So I assumed that Arturia would send me a replacement, they had all details and their support explicitly wrote that they would send me a tracking number when they sent out the new controller.
+Yippee, I thought, Arturia will finally send me a replacement!
+They had all details and their support explicitly wrote that they would send me a tracking number when they sent out the new controller.
 They did not request any further information and I assumed, finally all was good.

 Then ten days later on the 19.12.2022: